-Now that the Galaxy S7 and S7 Edge have been available for more than a few months most of the issues have calmed down or been resolved.
-We’re still seeing a few here and there and can expect more fixes in the future and with Android 7.0 Nougat in August.
-If you’re having other problems, drop us a note in the comment section below.
+Now that the Galaxy S7 and S7 Edge have been available for more than six months most of the issues have calmed down or been resolved.
+We’re still seeing a few here and there and can expect more fixes in the future and with Android 7.1 Nougat.
+An update to Android N is expected around late December.
+If you’re having other problems, drop us a note in the comment section.

 While you’re here, check out our collection of the best Galaxy S7 cases in the slideshow below.

 Galaxy S7 S-View Flip Cover (Clear)

 First up is a fan-favorite, being the official Samsung S-View flip case.
 This year Samsung actually has three different S-View Flip cover cases.
 There's the traditional flip cover with a window like previous years, then a completely clear one, and an LED flip case.
 Our favorite is the clear case.
 This offers a full view of the entire screen, not just the small cutout like previous years.

 It does everything the others do, gives quick access to information on the screen, at-a-glance information, and lets users answers calls and take pictures without opening the case.
 This one also has a new notification bar (while the case is closed) allowing users access to more than just missed calls or texts.
 It's a great option, and ships in early March.